Consequences of Nazism: Western Europe

+The defeat of Nazi Germany left Western Europe devastated and financially strained, contributing to Western Europe's relative decline in global power as the United States and the Soviet Union emerged as the dominant great powers.
+In the late 1940s, recovery in much of Western Europe became closely linked to U.S. economic assistance through the Marshall Plan (European Recovery Program), which aimed to rebuild production and stabilize the region.

+The postwar crisis also weakened the capacity of Western European powers to sustain their overseas colonies.
+Decolonization accelerated after 1945 as European states faced financial constraints, rising anti-colonial nationalism, and shifting international norms, contributing to the rapid dismantling of colonial rule in Asia and Africa in the following decades.
+Western European governments also pursued new forms of regional cooperation intended to prevent a renewed war; early initiatives are often associated with the 1950 Schuman Declaration.

 Yugoslavia

 Due to their strong opposition to Nazism, Serbs were considered enemies of Nazi Germany.
 Alongside Jews, Serbs were killed and expelled from wartime Yugoslavia.

 It is estimated that 1,700,000 people were killed during World War II in Yugoslavia from 1941 to 1945.
 Very high losses were suffered by the Serbs who lived in Bosnia and Croatia, as well as by Jewish and Romani minorities, and losses were also high among all other non-collaborating populations.
 In the summer of 1941, the Serbian uprising occurred during the German invasion of the USSR.
 The Nazi response was the execution of 100 Serbian civilians for every German soldier who was killed and the execution of 50 Serbian civilians for every German soldier who was wounded.
 The Yugoslav Partisans waged a guerrilla campaign against the Axis occupiers and they also waged a civil war against the Chetniks.
 The Independent State of Croatia was established as a Nazi puppet-state, ruled by the fascist militia which was known as the Ustaše.
-During that time, the Independent State of Croatia constructed extermination camps for anti-fascists, communists, Serbs, Muslims, Romanies and Jews, one of the most infamous extermination camps was the Jasenovac concentration camp.
+During that time, the Independent State of Croatia constructed concentration camps for the purpose of imprisoning and killing anti-fascists, communists, Serbs, Muslims, Romanies and Jews, one of the most infamous concentration camps was the Jasenovac concentration camp.
 A large number of men, women and children, mostly Serbs, were murdered in these camps.